mmo1995/parallel-ea-model/README.md

 1. Upload the Docker images to the cloud using Dockerfile
 2. Deploy the Microservices using the .yaml files in [kubernetes folder](./kubernetes)
 3. Open [frontend](./frontend/view/home.html) in browser and submit job to be optimized
-4. Alternatively, you can send a job using the [Test.java](./experiment/src/main/java/iai/kit/edu/Test.java) file.